-Sierra Nevada College encourages all students to include studying and living abroad in their undergraduate experience.
+Sierra Nevada University encourages all students to include studying and living abroad in their undergraduate experience.

 Immersion in another culture helps develop the knowledge, skills, and attitudes which foster success in our global society, and leads to profound academic, personal, and professional growth.